| Thursday, April 22, 1952 Rescue Five Fishermen as Dragger Nina

 showed itself hopeless.
 Capt.
 Parisi ordered the men into the dories they

+had aboard.
 One of the dories cracked forward when put into the water, and sprung a leak in the bow

 section.
 Randazza and Loiacano nevertheless got into the